stringzzz/WhiteHatAdventureGame/README.md

 By stringzzz, Ghostwarez Co.

-Date complete: 01-27-2024 (BETA Version)
+Date complete: 01-28-2024 (FULL Version)

-BETA Version not deeply tested.
-After working out all the test cases, a FULL version will be released soon

 Note: Some kind of password cracker that can work with md5 hashes is needed for this game.
  You may use any you like, though I would reccomend hashcat.

+ If using hashcat, it can be used like this: hashcat -m 0 -a 0 hashfile wordlistfile

  Also, a python script called "GWEN0p03.py" will be provided with this game to help in creating wordlists

 It is a game to practice social engineering and password cracking legally.